Understanding performance for mixed reality

 Remove GPU stages

-Post-processing effects can be very expensive and generally inhibit the fill rate of your application.
-This also includes anti-aliasing techniques such as MSAA.
-On HoloLens, it is recommended to avoid these techniques entirely.
-Furthermore, additional shader stages such as geometry, hull, and compute shaders should be avoided when possible.
+Post-processing effects can be very expensive and increase the fill rate of your application.
+This includes anti-aliasing techniques such as MSAA.
+On HoloLens, it is recommended to avoid these techniques entirely, as well as additional shader stages such as geometry, hull, and compute shaders.

-Excessive memory allocation & deallocation operations can have adverse effects on your holographic application resulting in inconsistent performance, frozen frames, and other detrimental behavior.
-It is especially important to understand memory considerations when developing in Unity since memory management is controlled by the garbage collector.
+Excessive memory allocation and deallocation operations can result in inconsistent performance, frozen frames, and other detrimental behavior.
+It is especially important to understand memory considerations when developing in Unity, since memory management is controlled by the garbage collector.